top of page

 Locomotion-induced gain of visual responses cannot explain visuomotor mismatch responses in layer 2/3 of primary visual cortex

-We review the evidence supporting the idea that visuomotor mismatch responses in V1 result from prediction error computation.
-We go on to show that the well known locomotion induced gain increase of visual responses in V1 cannot account for mismatch responses, because the apparent gain is strongly dependent on recent experience of visuomotor coupling.
-This supports the idea of a visuomotor prediction error computation in V1 that is dynamically dependent on the predictability of visual input.
+We review the evidence that visuomotor mismatch responses in V1 arise from prediction error computation.
+We demonstrate that the locomotion-induced gain increase in V1 visual responses does not explain mismatch responses, as it heavily relies on recent visuomotor coupling experience.
+This supports the notion of a dynamic visuomotor prediction error computation in V1 based on visual input predictability.

 figs-01-02.png